berndmichaely/diascope/README.md

 ![version](doc/shields/version.svg "version")

 Diascope is a Java/JavaFX based desktop application.
-It is basically an image viewer and contains a multi layer image mode for enhanced multi image comparison (and hopefully more in the future…).
+It is basically an image viewer and contains multi layer image modes for enhanced multi image comparison (and hopefully more in the future…).

 ## Building the application